Christian Church Near Me

 The Problem with Church Shopping Today

 Most people church shop like they're buying a car.
+For example, they may type in a browser "presbyterian church usa near me" and see what comes up.

 They check out the website, compare features, maybe read some reviews online.